cites-convention/iccwc/web/themes/custom/frontend/README.md

 - Create a new library in dev/components/*/libraries.yml (see dev/components/frontpage/libraries.yml)
 - Create your SCSS or JS files in the same folder
 - Include this library wherever it is needed using Twig files: {{ attach_library('frontend/LIBRARY_NAME') }} (see block--inline-block--frontpage-banner.html.twig)

+### Critical CSS

+The website loads frontpage critical CSS inline from css/critical/15.css.
+If you make changes that can affect the frontpage, run:

+`npm run build:critical-css http://iccwc.local`